MarcL/see-it-off/README.md

 ## Deploying the game

 The production build can be deployed to the `gh-pages` branch if it's mapped.
 To do this, clone a `gh-pages` branch into `/dist`.
-Assuming your in the root of the project:
+Assuming you're in the root of the project:

 ```
 git clone git@github.com:MarcL/see-it-off.git --branch gh-pages dist